Discover 6 reasons magnesium is so important and deserves your attention

 In a study of people with diabetes, magnesium supplements improved insulin resistance and blood sugar control.

 The healthy eating pattern known as the DASH (Dietary Approaches to Stop Hypertension) diet features foods high in magnesium, potassium, and calcium.
-Magnesium supplements have a small blood-pressure-lowering effect, yet they do not come with quite the array of protective nutrients found in a DASH diet.
+Magnesium supplements have a modest blood-pressure-lowering effect, yet they do not offer the same array of protective nutrients found in a DASH diet.

 Magnesium supports healthy digestion by neutralizing stomach acid and drawing water into the intestinal tract, helping soften and move stool.
 So, not surprisingly, you find magnesium in many antacids and laxatives.

-Calcium isn't the only mineral that is good for your bones.
-Magnesium helps bone development, and half of the magnesium in your body is in your bones.
-People with higher magnesium intake tend to have higher bone mineral density.
-However, it is unclear if magnesium supplements lead to stronger bones.
+Calcium isn’t the only mineral that is good for your bones.
+About half of the body’s magnesium is stored in bones, contributing to strength and density.
+People with higher magnesium intake generally have higher bone mineral density; however, it’s unclear if magnesium supplements alone improve bone strength.

 Food | Portion | Magnesium (mg) |